ps915/Chorus-RF-Laptimer-PCB/README.md

 * inital release
 * i did not tested this PCB.
 To V3.0 i just added the Diodes and did cleaned it up a bit.
 V3.0 worked so far.
 Please report any issues!

+# Up to 4 nodes
+You can also just use one or two nodes.
+All you haveto do is bridge TX/RX (see on silkscreen) of the other nodes Always use at least "Node1" because the voltage measurement is connected to this node.

-# What do you need
+# What do you need (4 nodes)
 * 1x 4in1 PCB
 * 4x [Arduino Pro Mini](https://www.banggood.com/Wholesale-New-Ver-Pro-Mini-ATMEGA328-328p-5V-16MHz-Arduino-Compatible-Nano-Size-p-68534.html?p=3R26141006882201412N)
 * 4x [RX5808 (with SPI mod)](https://www.banggood.com/FPV-5_8G-Wireless-Audio-Video-Receiving-Module-RX5808-p-84775.html?p=3R26141006882201412N)